 Financial Samurai Post-Tax Savings Guide

-The above chart assumes on the low end that one saves about $5,000 a year in after-tax income and around $10,000-$15,000 a year in after-tax income on the high-end after maxing out their tax-deferred retirement vehicle.
+The above chart assumes on the low end that one saves about $5,000 a year in after-tax income.
+At the high end, one saves around $10,000-$15,000 a year in after-tax income after maxing out their tax-deferred retirement vehicle.
 I’ve tried to keep things as simple as possible, assuming no inflation and no investment returns.

-I also believe saving $5,000-$15,000 a year in after-tax income is very realistic for the above average person, and probably very easy for many who earn more than $85,000 per person.
+I also believe saving $5,000-$15,000 a year in after-tax income is very realistic for the above average person.
+For those who make more than $60,000 a year, it should be highly feasible.
+The above average 30 year old just needs to want it.

 If you want to achieve financial independence at an earlier age, not only do you need to boost your tax-advantageous retirement accounts, you must also aggressively build your after-tax (taxable) investment accounts so they can spit off enough passive income.